Freiling87/CCU/CCU/Scratchpad.md

   - Wander, Patrol, Knock
     - NPCs just stand in place
 - The error persists even after leaving industrial, so something is actually breaking
+##		C	Blood Junkie Fast Heal button wasn't using blood bags
+- First time it occurred, need to log
+  - Also can't manually drink them
+##		C	Infinite use hire?
+- Slum Dweller had offered Ruckus twice, not sure if that's ever possible in vanilla

 ---